-The international Bachelor in Nuclear Engineering is a one-year nuclear programme.
-Upon completion of the programme, students will be awarded a diploma from the Grenoble INP – Phelma Engineering School.
+The international Bachelor in Nuclear Engineering is a one-year nuclear specialization programme designed for two types of students: those who have finished a three-year bachelor degree and want to acquire a specialization in nuclear engineering or those pursuing a four-year degree and want to do their last year in a highly specialized environment dedicated to nuclear engineering.
+Upon completion of the programme, students will be awarded a diploma from the Grenoble INP – Phelma engineering school.

 All courses are taught in English.
 The programme is based on a series of interdisciplinary and nuclear specific courses such as: